Fifty Photos for Fracture Aficionados

-I am excited to announce that we are launching a new initiative here on Knowledgette: an evolving collection of images of natural fractures to accompany the series of videos in my course: Naturally Fractured Reservoirs – Recognition and Characterization for Geologists and Reservoir Engineer.
+I am excited to announce that we are launching a new initiative here on Knowledgette: an evolving collection of images of natural fractures to accompany the series of videos in my course: Naturally Fractured Reservoir Recognition & Characterization.

 We’re calling it Fifty Photos for Fracture Aficionados.

 Update: If you like these fracture photos you might also enjoy my virtual field trip.
 We examine fractures in carbonate rocks within Arrow Canyon in southern Nevada.
 Have a look at the Promo link, interactive map, and sample field-trip stops to attend this field trip from the comfort of your easy chair.

 Wayne Narr is a structural geologist with interest in characterization and modeling of naturally fractured reservoirs.
 He held the title of Senior Research Consultant for Chevron Energy Technology Company where he worked for 27 years on an array of international projects that included reservoir structural geology studies, consulting, technology development, training, and exploration.
 Prior to this he worked 8 years for Gulf Oil where his work included both R&D and exploration.

 Wayne has worked extensively with reservoir engineers as well as geologists, with the goal of integrating engineering and geological data to improve understanding of naturally fractured reservoirs, often culminating in construction of fracture models for flow simulation.
 His work has included studies and synthesis of reservoir data as well as outcrop analogs.
 The reservoirs he has studied include naturally fractured carbonates and clastic rock, and both conventional and unconventional reservoirs as well as geothermal reservoirs.